Federal and State Financial Aid Programs

 Students may qualify for a low interest Federal Stafford Student Loan (subsidized or unsubsidized) to help cover both direct and indirect costs of education.
 Award amounts are based on financial need.

 John Brown University is an approved institution for veterans and veterans' beneficiaries training.
 Veterans, widows, and children of veterans who lost their lives in service, or veterans who are now disabled as a result of service should contact the nearest Veterans Administration Regional Office as far in advance of enrollment date as possible for assistance in securing Veterans Administration benefits.
-Information regarding this program may be obtained from the JBU registrar.
+Information regarding this program may be obtained from the VA Certifing Official in the JBU Registrar's Office.

 Scholarships are available to qualified applicants.
-Scholarships pay tuition, there may be allowances for books and additional expenditures.
+Scholarships pay tuition, and there may be allowances for books and additional expenditures.
 Selection is based on academic record, ACT/SAT entrance scores, leadership potential, a physical exam, and a personal interview.
 Preferences are given to technical fields and nursing, but all disciplines may apply.
 Army ROTC full tuition and fee scholarship recipients will receive full room and board scholarships from JBU.
-See Reserve Officer Training Corps.

 Students may qualify for employment through the university by completing the Free Application for Federal Student Aid (FAFSA).
 Students with the greatest amount of determined financial need will be given preference for institutional employment.
 Employment positions are available throughout the university.

 Work-study participants must maintain a 2.0 cumulative grade point average to remain eligible for the full program.
-Students failing to maintain the required GPA will be limited to five hours of work per week.
+Students failing to maintain the required GPA will be removed from the work-study program until their cumulative GPA is at least 2.0.